marmelab/react-admin/README.md

 make prettier
 ```

-However, these commands are ran automatically at each commit so you shouldn't have to worry about them.
+However, these commands are run automatically at each commit so you shouldn't have to worry about them.

 ### Documentation